 Effective field training principles must be followed to insure sound educational experiences.
 The following principles are starting points for planning sound field training:

-- Field training for an individual student must be planned in terms of his/her abilities, and needs and interests as an integral part of the total trianing experiences in which he/she is participating;
+- Field training for an individual student must be planned in terms of his/her abilities, and needs and interests as an integral part of the total training experiences in which he/she is participating;

 - The student must be an active participant in planning his/her field training experience;

-- The experiences offered the student should meet real needs of the agency in program development, implementation, and evaluation.
+- Students should meet real needs of the agency in program development, implementation, and evaluation.
 If at all possible, the student should be given the opportunity to function as a full-fledged staff member;

 - The training experience should be so designed that the student has an opportunity for responsible participation in a wide variety of tasks and relationships common to the activities of professionals in health promotion and education.
 The resources available must be adequate for this purpose;